Sravyasss/Predicting-Diabetes-Progression/README.md

 This project presents a comprehensive machine learning pipeline for diabetes prediction using a dataset of 100,000 patient records.
 The study develops and compares two distinct classification approaches:

 1. **Multi-Class Classification:** Distinguishing between 5 specific categories: No Diabetes, Pre-Diabetes, Type 1, Type 2, and Gestational Diabetes.
 2. **Binary Classification:** A simplified approach distinguishing only between "Diabetes" and "No Diabetes".

 The goal is to determine which approach offers more reliable predictions for initial screening purposes.
-The system implements advanced techniques including SMOTE for class imbalance, hybrid feature selection, and ensemble learning model
+The system implements advanced techniques including SMOTE for class imbalance, hybrid feature selection, and ensemble learning models (Random Forest, XGBoost, CatBoost).

+### Key Objectives

 - **Objective:** To determine which clinical health indicators and demographic factors are the greatest predictors of diabetes type and presence in patients.
 - **Domain:** Healthcare
-- **Key Techniques:** Exploratory Data Analysis, Feature Engineering, One-Hot Encoding, Multi-Class Classification, Binary Classification, SMOTE Resampling, Random Forest, XGBoost, CatBoost.
+- **Key Techniques:** Exploratory Data Analysis, Feature Engineering, One-Hot Encoding, Multi-Class Classification, Binary Classification, SMOTE Resampling, Random Forest, XGBoost, CatBoost, Feature Selection (Mutual Information + Random Forest Importance).

 ---